A re-analysis of equilibrium chemistry in five hot Jupiters: Data

 \subsection{HST WFC3 data reduction}

 We performed a re-analysis of the HST WFC3 data with the Iraclis tool (see \citealt{Tsiaras_2016b, Tsiaras_2016a, Tsiaras_2018}).
 Raw data are available on the Mikulski Archive for Space Telescopes (MAST).
-Iraclis is an open source pipeline\footnotemark[1] for data reduction and calibration of HST WFC3 datasets.
-It follows multiple steps :
+Iraclis is an open source pipeline\footnotemark[1] for data reduction and calibration of HST WFC3 data sets.
+It follows multiple steps, as follows: reduction and calibration of each image; extraction of the 1D spectra from each image; white light curves fitting; spectral light curves fitting.\\